 The intense heat from plasma torches can completely neutralize the hazardous components found in diseased livestock or contaminated soil.
 Engineers could transport modular, portable plasma facilities to dispose of animal carcasses or treat soil on site.
 Incineration of such hazardous material doesn't always destroy all the contaminates, or produces ash that is also hazardous waste.
 Plasma gasification would destroy or render inert any harmful material.

-To learn more about plasma waste converters, check out the links on the next page.
+To learn more about plasma waste converters, check out the links below.

 Related HowStuffWorks Articles

 More Great Links